Donders-Institute/bidscoin/README.rst

 -  [x] PET data\*
 -  [ ] Stimulus / behavioural logfiles
 -  [x] Plug-ins
+-  [x] Defacing
+-  [x] Multi-echo combination

    ``* = Experimental support for PAR / REC source data``

 ::

    Are you a python programmer with an interest in BIDS who knows all about GE and / or Philips data?
    Are you experienced with parsing stimulus presentation log-files?
 Or do you have ideas to improve the this toolkit or its documentation?
 Have you come across bugs?
 Then you are highly encouraged to provide feedback or contribute to this project on https://github.com/Donders-Institute/bidscoin.

 Note:
 -----